 What’s the average pay for a speech–language pathologist?

-The internet is often very wrong about SLP.
-We’ll show you what data sources to use vs which to avoid, and how to interpret wage norms for SLPs.
+The internet is often very wrong about SLP pay.
+We’ll show you which data sources to use, which to avoid, and how to interpret wage norms for SLPs.

 (Bahahahahaha! *Cries in misinformation…*)